jessepav/lacygoill-wiki-backup/vim/vimL.md

 Look at the `Function calls` section in this file; one of its questions is:
 "I have a function call with many arguments how to make it more readable?"

+## Write a custom style guide that we should follow.

+In the meantime, write some ideas of rules here.

+---

+Don't write this:

+    a:items[idx:]
+              ^^
+              ✘

+But this:

+    a:items[idx :]
+               ^
+               ✔

+Rule: In a slice, avoid appending a  colon directly after an expression which is not a number.

+Rationale:  Again, that's what seems to do in `$VIMRUNTIME/autoload/ccomplete.vim`.
+Also,  it's  useful to  prevent  Vim  from parsing  the  last  character of  the expression as a scope (`a:`, `b:`, `g:`, ...).
+Even if the last character of the expression does not match a scope, it could be in the future after a refactoring.

+---

+Don't write this:

+    getline('.')[:col('.') - 2]
+                 ^^
+                 ✘

+But this:

+    getline('.')[: col('.') - 2]
+                  ^
+                  ✔

+Rule: In a slice, avoid appending a colon directly before an expression which is not a number.

+Rationale:  Less ugly.
+Also, it's consistent with the previous rule.

 ##
 ##